Teachers' strike: Hundreds of Northland teachers strike over pay and conditions

 Hundreds of teachers are making their stance across Northland too, with teachers standing at busy intersections this morning with placards and getting many toots of support from passing vehicles.

-Northland’s main strike march will gather at 11am at Laurie Hall Park before marching through the city.
+Northland’s main strike march gathered at 11am at Laurie Hall Park before marching through the city.

+The rain isn’t deterring hundreds of Whangārei teachers from marching today as they gather at Laurie Hall Park.

+e Tai Tokerau Principals’ Association president Pat Newman says what has been particularly amazing is the “number of parents” who have come down to support teachers.

 ”Obviously we’re really tired, our tanks are empty, and we just feel that the Government needs to be held to account.